 In the table above we have listed our goals in hours not events.
 All hazardous material safety education will be included in the Carrier Safety Talk category as there is no direct location for hazardous material education.
 SD MCS will attend special events such as farm/home shows, county fairs and the South Dakota State Fair.
 We will actively seek out motor carriers and other public groups to which we can provide information pertaining to the safe operation in and around CMV's.
 Additionally, we will continue to provide personnel to speak at formal commercial vehicle driving classes at local vocational/technical schools.
-SD MCS will strive to meet its goal of 1,700 safety education hours in FY19.
-In FY17 we performed in excess of 2253 hours of public presentations, well above our intended goal.
-Stressing the importance of commercial and noncommercial vehicle interactions and safety restraint use will be a priority at all appropriate safety education forums.
+SD MCS will strive to meet its goal of 1,700 safety education hours in FY22.
+In FY19 we performed in excess of 2227 hours of public presentations, well above our intended goal.
+Safety education effort in FY2020 and most of FY2021 were seriously impacted by the pandemic and most pubic events were canceled until 3rd quarter of FY21, and even then, slow to open back up.

+Stressing the importance of commercial and non-commercial vehicle interactions and safety restraint use will be a priority at all appropriate safety education forums.
 SD MCS personnel will stress the importance of sharing the road between commercial and non-commercial motor vehicles.
 We will attempt to reduce the overall rate of accidents caused by both passenger and commercial drivers.
 South Dakota Accident Records and A&I data will be used to measure the success of effort.
 We will target both commercial and passenger vehicle drivers at all possible venues.
 This includes state and local fairs, farm and home shows, driver education programs and our participation in the South Dakota truck driving championships.
 Additionally, SD MCS officers are requested to present safety education programs for numerous industry partners to promote safe vehicle operations.
-Our plan to help determine and improve the compliance rate of safety restraint use will be to conduct 8 separate spot checks of CMV's throughout the plan year.
+Our plan to help determine and improve the compliance rate of safety restraint use will be to conduct 8 separate spot checks of CMV's throughout the plan year as well as zero tolerance policy for all seatbelt violations.
 Semi-annual checks will be conducted in four separate areas of the state by SD MCS personnel.
 We will also track data from South Dakota Accident Records to review the compliance rate of safety restraints use with crash-involved drivers.
 Informational brochures on the advantages of seat belt use will be provided to drivers during these campaigns when available.
-The education of hazardous material carriers will be a safety education priority for SD MCS.
-This will be accomplished through providing presentations to transporters of hazardous material products.
-We will also increase the knowledge base of SD MCS inspectors through training and utilizing hazardous materials software programs as an inspector tool and to ensure compliance with the regulations.
-Additionally, we will conduct inspection marathons specifically targeted towards hazardous materials operations.
-We will distribute our safety education and inspection marathon efforts across the four individual geographical areas of the state to ensure that adequate attention is given to the maximum number of carriers.
-Advanced scheduling of these events will provide for the optimum use of manpower.
-Special attention will be given to driver inspections to ensure that compliance with the hazardous materials regulations is affirmed.
-South Dakota will utilize hazardous materials software to verify the proper packaging and loading necessary for safe hazardous materials operations.
-Enforcement personnel will engage drivers at the time of inspection about the electronic logging device regulations and their operation.
-We will provide educational information to any company seeking assistance with the new regulations.
-We will provide information and resources to drivers and companies, as well as the public we can engage at home and farm show type settings.